mathiasrw/no-noise-hacker-news/README.md

 #### Is this censoring?
 - No, this is a way of limiting domains with a high amount of noise.

-#### Will it hide a really interesting storry?
+#### Will it hide a really interesting story?
 - Yes, but any story that is number 1 will never be filtered (so if its really good, you will still see it)

 #### How can I see if anything is being filtered?
-The sequense of numbers at the left side will skip the ordner of natural numbers.
+The sequence of numbers at the left side will skip the order of natural numbers.

 #### I really want to see what is being filtered?
 Open the page in incognito mode to avoid filtering anything.

-#### Can I alter the list of domains beinf filtered?
+#### Can I alter the list of domains being filtered?
 - Not right now, but that is where I want to go with this plugin.
 PRs are very welcome.

 #### What is being filtered